graphlab-fr/cosma-docs/src/en/user-manual-cli.md

 Many interrelated note-taking applications use file names as targets for links between files.
 They maintain links automatically when file names are changed.
 By choosing to use unique identifiers instead, we have designed Cosma with a more traditional, stricter, WWW-like approach.
 We believe this is the easiest way to avoid [link rot](https://en.wikipedia.org/wiki/Link_rot) in a sustainable way.
 Avoiding the reliance on automatic link maintenance is especially important if you wish to make your data less dependent on specific applications.
 :::

-## Creating records
+### Creating records with Cosma

+Cosma includes several commands that allow you to quickly create records with automatically generated YAML headers.

 ::: important
+These commands only work when `select_origin` is set to `directory` (i.e. for Markdown files).

 Creating files requires a configuration file with `files_origin` set to a valid path.
+This can either be a `config.yml` file in the current working directory, or a project indicated by adding the `-p/--projects` option.
 :::

 ### `record` : create a record (“form” mode)